LithiumHou/SigXTalk/README.md

 * scikit-learn==1.3.0
 * argparse==1.4.0

 All dependencies can be installed within a few minutes.
-We recommend that an independent python environment be used to run SigXTalk
+We recommend that an independent python environment be used to run SigXTalk.
 ```
 conda create -n SigXTalk python=3.8
 conda activate SigXTalk
 ```
+SigXTalk could be run on both CUDA and CPU devices.
+Please make sure that you've installed the correct version of CUDA and torch if you want to use GPU for acceleration.
 ## Usage

 ### Installation